gabrielamelian/thunderbolt/README.md

 # Graphics

-We can use mechanics of [this tutorial](https://unity3d.com/learn/tutorials/topics/2d-game-creation/2d-character-controllers "2d character controllers") as a placeholder while we develop our own mechanics, graphics and aesthetics.
+We can use the graphics and mechanics of [this tutorial](https://unity3d.com/learn/tutorials/topics/2d-game-creation/2d-character-controllers "2d character controllers") as a placeholder while we develop our own graphics and aesthetics.
+Also this [video](https://www.youtube.com/watch?v=rXLVjjIiQ9E).